Integration on the Surreals: Surreal numbers

 \subsection{Surreal exponentiation}

-As was mentioned above, $\mathbf{No}$ admits an inductively defined exponential function $\exp :\mathbf{No}\rightarrow \mathbf{No}$ that agrees with $e^x$ on $\RR$.
-In fact, $(\No,\exp)$ is an elementary extension of the ordered exponential field of real numbers \cite{vdDE}.
-The inductively defined exponential function was introduced by Kruskal and substantially developed by Gonshor in \cite[Chapter 10]{GO}.
-Readers seeking additional background in the theory of surreal exponentiation may consult \cite{vdDE, EK, BM}.
-In subsequent sections of the paper, for the sake of simplifying the notation, we will occasionally write $e^x$ in place of $\exp x$ for the surreal extension of the real function $e^x$.
+As was mentioned above, $\mathbf{No}$ admits an inductively defined exponential function $\exp$. $(\No,\exp)$ is in fact an elementary extension of the exponential ordered field $(\R , e^x)$ of real numbers \cite{vdDE}.
+The exponential function on $\No$ was introduced by Kruskal, and reconstructed and substantially developed by Gonshor \cite[Chapter 10]{GO}.
+While the definition of $\exp$ is quite complicated for the general case, it reduces to the following simpler and more revealing forms for the three theoretically significant cases.